OverTheWireOrg/OverTheWire-website/wargames/krypton/krypton6.md

 cipher text of plain1.
 As you can see (and try) it is very difficult to break the cipher without the key knowledge.

-(NOTE - it is possible though.
-Using plain language as a one time pad key has a weakness.
-As a secondary challenge, open README2)

 If the encryption is truly random letters, and only used once, then it is impossible to break.
 A truly random "One Time Pad" key cannot be broken.
 Consider intercepting a ciphertext message of 1000 bytes.